DSA Class

 DSA Key Notes

 A DSA key is made up of a number of individual parameters.
-When calling CreateKey the Key* properties are populated with a new private and public key.
+When calling CreateKey the Key property is populated with a new private and public key.

 After calling Sign the public key must be sent to the recipient along with HashSignature so they may perform signature verification.
 Likewise you must obtain the public key along with HashSignature in order to perform signature verification.